 Breanne has been an animal lover her whole life.
-She started teaching her family poodle mix tricks when she was in elementary school.
+She started teaching her family poodle mix tricks when shew was in elementary school.
 At the age of 14, with money earned from pet-sitting, she got her first dog who she immediately started training in agility.
-Throughout middle school and high school Bre had thoroughbreds and warmbloods horses that she competed in hunters and jumpers.
-She still enjoys training horses and uses many of the same principles used in dog training.
-Professionally, Breanne works as a civil engineer and enjoys NC State football games-Go Pack!
+Throughout middle school and high school Bre had thoroughbreds and warmblood horses that she competed in hunters and jumpers.
+She still enjoys horses and uses many of the same principles used in dog training.
+Professionally, Breanne works as a civil engineer and enjoys NC State foot games.
+GO PACK!

-Bre currently has two Papillons: Pogo and Beckham.
-Beckham is in training to become a rally, agility, flyball, therapy dog, and Pogo is a retired therapy dog who has many agility and rally titles.
-Bre is a CGC evaluator and Love on a Leash Therapy Evaluator and works for the AKC as a GoodDog!
+Bre currently has three Papillons: Pogo, Beckham and Wellie.
+Wellie is young and just starting to compete in agility and flyball.
+Beckham competes at the highest levels in agility, obedience, and rally, and also loves to play flyball.
+Pogo is a retired therapy dog who has many agility tiles.
+Bre is a CGC Evaluator and Love on a Leash Therapy Evaluator and works for the AKC as a GoodDog!
 Helpline Trainer.
-Bre teaches Rally, Puppy Agility, Therapy Dog, and Sport Sampler classes at Town & Country.
+Bre teaches basic obedience, Rally, Therapy Dog and Foundation to Agility classes at Town & Country ACC.

-Shawn began training her first dog at the young age of 12 (a hound mix), and picked the “training bug” back up in 2003 when she adopted her first whippet.
-She studied at the longest-running clicker training school in the southeast (in Florida), learning positive reinforcement methods.
-Shawn’s earned an undergraduate degree from the University of Central Florida in psychology, tying her study of operant conditioning (shaping of behaviors) with dog training.
+Shawn began training her first dog at the young age of 12 (a hound mix), and picked the “training bug” back up in 2003 when adopted her first Whippet.
+She studied at the longest running clicker training school in the southeast, learning positive reinforcement methods.
+Shawn’s earned an undergraduate degree from the University of Central Florida in psychology, tying her study of operant conditioning (shaping of behaviors_with dog training.

 Moving to NC in 2013, Shawn is now a full-time pet portrait oil painter artist at Artspace in downtown Raleigh.
 She is owned by several whippets, one of which comes to work at her art studio.

-Bella Bean, her work companion, is a retired therapy dog through Pet Partners (formerly Delta Society), and was the winner of the 2007 American Whippet Club’s Willow Award (therapy dog award).
-Two of her whippets (George and Newman) compete in flyball with a Raleigh-based team, Go Dog Go!
-Newman also competes in disc dog (frisbee) and will soon be in dock diving competitions.
+Bella Bean, her work companion, is a retired therapy dog through Pet Partners (formerly Delta Society), and was the winner of the 2007 American Whippet Club’s Willow Award.
+Two of her Whippets (George and Newman) compete in Flyball with a Raleigh-based team, Go Dog Go!
+Newman also competes in disc dog and dock diving competitions.